CS7641-Group-5-Summer-2023/project-website/docs/index.md

 Breast cancer is a prevalent global cancer, causing significant mortality.
 In the United States alone, there were 284,200 cases and 44,130 deaths in 2021 [1].
 Timely and accurately identifying cancerous and benign breast tissues is vital for effective treatment.
 While histopathological data analyzed by trained medical professionals is currently used for classification, machine-learning techniques using medical imaging data, such as mammograms and ultrasound images, have shown promise in diagnosing breast cancer [2].
 These techniques primarily distinguish between benign and malignant tumors, but further classification is necessary due to distinct subtypes that influence prognosis and treatment planning.
 The challenge lies in accurately identifying each subtype due to the complexity and variability of breast tissue characteristics, often relying on cellular measurements [3].

 # Problem Statement
 Despite the advancements in breast cancer classification, there still remains a challenge to achieving high accuracy and reliability.
-The motivation behind this project is to develop an ML model that not only accurately classifies breast tissues as cancerous or benign but also summarizes the most important features driving the decisions (a more game theory approach of calculating Shapely values for the cell features) [4].
+The motivation behind this project is to develop an ML model that not only accurately classifies breast tissues as cancerous or benign but also classifies subtypes of malignant and benign tissues, helping in further prognosis and diagnosis of the disease.

 # Dataset

-We will utilize the publicly available Breast Cancer Histopathological Database [5].
+We will utilize the publicly available Breast Cancer Histopathological Database [4].
 The dataset is composed of 9,109 microscopic images of breast tumor tissue using different magnifying factors (40X, 100X, 200X, and 400X).
 It contains 2,480 benign and 5,429 malignant samples (700X460 pixels, 3-channel RGB, 8-bit depth in each channel.
 The benign and malignant samples are further classified into Adenosis, Fibroadenoma, Tubular Adenoma, Phyllodes Tumor for benign samples and Ductal Carcinoma, Lobular Carcinoma, Mucinous Carcinoma (Colloid), and Papillary Carcinoma for malignant samples.

 # Methods